Tend and befriend: Biological bases

 Oxytocin has been tied to a broad array of social relationships and activities, including peer bonding, sexual activity, and affiliative preferences.
 Oxytocin is released in humans in response to a broad array of stressors, especially those that may trigger affiliative needs.
 Oxytocin promotes affiliative behavior, including maternal tending and social contact with peers.
 Thus, affiliation under stress serves tending needs, including protective responses towards offspring.
 Affiliation may also take the form of befriending, namely seeking social contact for one's own protection, the protection of offspring, and the protection of the social group.
 These social responses to threat reduce biological stress responses, including lowering heart rate, blood pressure, and hypothalamic pituitary adrenal axis (HPA) stress activity, such as cortisol responses.

 According to some research, women are more likely to respond to stress through tending and befriending than men.
 Paralleling this behavioral sex difference, estrogen enhances the effects of oxytocin, whereas androgens inhibit oxytocin release.

+A recent study suggests that men and women exhibit distinct stress responses.
+While men tend to display a "fight-or-flight" response, women more commonly demonstrate this "tend-and-befriend" pattern.
+This distinction is supported by both neuroendocrine and behavioral evidence.
+In both sexes, the physiological stress response generally involves activation of the sympathetic nervous system and the hypothalamic-pituitary-adrenal (HPA) axis.
+However, in females, the stress response is thought to draw more specifically upon attachment and caregiving processes.